Sex Poems

 What Would You Think Of Me? # 1

-The poem asks What Would You Think Of Me? is you were aware of all the sexual fantasies that I harbour about you and all the different ways I'd like to defile and desecrate your body.
+The poem asks what would you think of me if you were aware of all the sexual fantasies that I harbour about you and all the different ways I'd like to defile and desecrate your body?

 Concupiscence # 1